All Guides About Start Here

 "Send 10,000 cold emails without hitting spam — no technical setup required"

-The outcome-first version answers "what is this?" and "is it for me?" simultaneously.
-The cold visitor does not need to decode what "AI-powered deliverability platform" means.
-They see their exact problem — emails going to spam — and their exact desired outcome — emails landing in inboxes — in a single sentence.
+The result-first version answers "what is this?" and "is it for me?" at the same time.
+The visitor does not have to decode what "AI-powered deliverability platform" means.
+They see their exact problem — emails going to spam — and their exact desired result — emails landing in inboxes — in one sentence.

-The subheadline does the qualification work.
+The subheadline does the qualifying work.
 It tells the visitor whether this product is specifically for them: "Built for solo founders and small agencies sending outbound at volume — not enterprise marketing teams."
-A cold visitor who reads that and is a solo founder feels seen.
-A cold visitor who is an enterprise CMO self-selects out.
+A new visitor who reads that and is a solo founder feels seen.
+One who runs a large enterprise marketing team moves on.
 Both outcomes are good.

-Benefits vs Features: The Copy Mistake That Kills Cold Conversions
+Benefits vs Features: The Copy Mistake That Kills Sign-Ups

 Features tell the visitor what the product does.
 Benefits tell them what changes for them.
-Cold traffic needs benefits.
+New visitors need benefits.
 They do not know enough about your product category to interpret features on their own.

 ✗ DKIM and SPF authentication built in